 Challenging a disputed charge

-If you receive notification that a client has disputed a charge, it's important to note that some clients may dispute a payment in error, not realizing the charge was legitimate.
+When you receive notification that a client has disputed a charge, it's important to keep in mind that some clients may dispute a payment in error, not realizing the charge was legitimate.
 We recommend first reaching out directly to the client and asking that they contact their bank to withdraw the dispute.
 Even if your client does this, the process involves a rigid series of formal communications between banking entities that still results in a long process.

-Regardless of your client's willingness to withdraw the dispute, we highly recommend submitting a formal challenge, as some clients might not be able to withdraw the dispute or may simply forget to do so.
+Regardless of your client's willingness to withdraw the dispute, we highly recommend submitting a formal challenge.
+Some clients may not be able to withdraw the dispute or may simply forget to do so.

 To challenge a dispute: